dougbtv/docker-asterisk/high-availability/docs/presentation/app/presentation.md

   - Just a couple hundred megs.

   - Your containers run your Linux flavor that you're used to.

+  - Run it where you want: In the closet, in a public/private cloud.
 ]
 ---
 layout: false